-PLAN FOR LEARNING OUTCOMES INTEGRATIVE THINKING
+INTEGRATIVE THINKING

 Attainment of the INTEGRATIVE THINKING Learning Outcome is required for courses in this component.
 There are several dimensions to this learning outcome.
 Please complete the following Plan for Assessment with information regarding course assignments (type, frequency, importance) that will be used by the department to assess the attainment of students in each of the dimensions of the learning outcome.
 Type refers to the types of assignments used for assessment such as written work, presentations, etc. Frequency refers to the number of assignments included such as a single paper or multiple papers.
 Importance refers to the relative emphasis or weight of the assignment to the entire course.
 For each dimension, please specify the expected success rate for students completing the course that meet the proficiency level and explain your reasoning.
 Please refer to the Rubric for more information on student performance/proficiency in this learning outcome.
 Note that courses are expected to meaningfully address all dimensions of the learning outcome.